nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 710
 00:44:06,588 --> 00:44:09,932
-[SPEAKER_05]: and then start living that change, as they say.
+[SPEAKER_05]: and then we'll start living that change, as they say.

 711
 00:44:10,604 --> 00:44:12,536